 Venice at Christmas time is truly magical.
 The misty grey weather makes Venice hauntingly beautiful and absolutely enchanting.

-Venice at Christmas is surprisingly lacking the tourist crowds.
-Instead you'll find it full of locals and Christmas markets.
-Most of the main squares or campos have a market and the atmosphere is always very special.
+Surprisingly lacking the tourist crowds you'll find a city full of locals and Christmas markets.
+Most of the main squares have a market and the atmosphere is always very special.

 Of course no Christmas in Italy would be complete without a Christmas Eve Mass, particularly lovely is the famous Christmas Eve Mass in St Mark's Basilica.